 Safe Zone Training

-10 staff members from across the campus spent 2 days in a ‘train-the-trainer’ training in October 2016 to develop workshops on campus to increase awareness of LGBT+ communities.
+16 staff members from across the campus have been trained as Safe Zone Facilitators, either during our initial ‘train-the-trainer’ training in October 2016 or our supplemental 'train-the-trainer' in January 2019.
+In these sessions, participants learned to develop and facilitate workshops on campus to increase awareness of LGBT+ communities.
 Safe Zone Training is here to increase awareness, engage participants in personal reflection, and encourage understanding of terminology.

 The purpose of this training is to:

-- Create an awareness of personal ideas, stereotypes, and assumptions related to people who identify as gay, lesbian, bisexual, transgender, intersex, queer, and allies (LGBTIQA+).
+- Create an awareness of personal ideas, stereotypes, and assumptions related to people who identify as gay, lesbian, bisexual, transgender, intersex, queer, asexual, or with other marginalized genders or sexualities (LGBTIQA+).

 - Increase a comfort level in and respect for addressing concepts and language related to LGBTIQA+ identities.